texfaq/texfaq.github.io/FAQ-hyper.md

 ---

-If you want on-line hypertext with a (La)TeX source, probably on the World Wide Web, there are four technologies to consider:
+If you want on-line hypertext with a (La)TeX source, probably on the World Wide Web, there are several technologies to consider:

 -  start from (La)TeX, and use one of a number of techniques to